aerofoil/aerobot/README.md

 aerobot
 =======

-automatically builds Aerofoil ISOs in various architectures and versions
+automatically builds Debian ISOs in various architectures and versions